Covid-19: Restrictions and admission policy

 The covid-19 restrictions are still changing fast.
 You get an overview of the covid-19 restrictions introduced by the Danish government via

-Admission on continuing education programmes
+Admission on continuing professional development programmes

 The Admissions Office at the Faculty of Health and Medical Sciences will continue to process all applications for admission on the professional master programmes and the related master courses.
 We do our best to help, guide and answer your questions.